 Where did you find the help or advice you needed to set up?

-Early on a lot of help I found was online.
+Early on, a lot of the help I found was online.
 I started reading lots of business websites and educating myself on good practices, systems to use and marketing strategies.
 I also met up for a coffee with a few more experienced VAs in my local area (including you!) to have a chat and get some advice.

 Who was your first client?

 The very first bit of paid work that I did was actually for another VA (one of the VAs I’d gone for a coffee with!)
 She was going on holiday and needed someone to keep an eye on her client emails while she was away.

 It was just for a couple of days but was a great little taster into what I could expect if I continued down this route.
 It’s also a great example of why it’s great to view other VAs in your area as a support network rather than competition.

 My focus has always been working with creative individuals who are running small businesses.
 They often don’t have the time or inclination to complete all the administrative tasks and would far rather be spending their time on the creative tasks where they really thrive.